 Children learn about bees as they buzz around the interactive space complete with lofty flowers, hollow trees, pollen particles and dripping honey.
 Hands down, though, the biggest draws are the GFRC replicas of a European honeybee and a blue orchard mason bee.

 Carved by Carrla Leszcynski, GFRC concrete lead for GameTime, the bees remarkably resemble the real deal, down to the hairs on their legs, which, she adds, were carved with a detail trowel while still wet.
 “I wasn’t waiting around for the concrete to dry,” she says with a laugh.

-“I tried to stay as close to the concept art as I could,” she continues, and had to figure out the best methods to convey the many textures of the bees’ body parts.
-“I mean, there’s not a book you can go to that tells you how to make a wing out of concrete.”
+“I tried to stay as close to the concept art as I could,” she continues.
+Then to figure out the best methods to convey the many textures of the bees’ body parts.
+“I mean, there’s not a book you can go to that tells you how to make a honeybee wing.
+Especially out of concrete.”

 “We use GFRC as the base and get a really good scratch coat that’s thick and structural (before applying the topcoat).
 The finish is all about texture.
 I did a lot of blocking in that layer to create the depth.”

-The zoo project ranks as the best work experience she’s had anywhere, Leszcynski says.
-“I just love the fact that my art is displayed in a museum.”
+The zoo project ranks as the best work experience she’s having anywhere, Leszcynski says.
+“I just love the fact that my art is displaying in a museum.”